-In the screenshot below we have expanded all the columns, sot hat we can explain all the functionality within the Board Designer.
+In the screenshot below we have expanded all the columns, so that we can explain all the functionalities within the Board Designer.

 Adding new containers

-As shown in the screenshot above, once you click a + drop area, you will be show three options:
+As shown in the screenshot above, once you click a + drop area, you will be shown three options:

 Add a Container that holds Cards – Only this type of container can hold cards, so you can build a board just by using this type of container.
 The other two types of containers (described below) are used to organize these Card containers to create the board layout that you need.
 Don’t forget that only this container can hold cards.

-Add a Container that displays Columns – This container can’t hold any cards, instead it’s used to contain other containers.
-You can nest containers to create the layout you desire, but you will need to make sure to have a container that can hold cards as a container within this one.
-Choosing this container will permit to display containers inside this one in a series or vertical columns.
+Add a Container that displays Columns – This container can’t hold any cards, instead, it’s used to contain other containers.
+The containers inside this container will be displayed in a series of vertical columns.

-Add a Container that displays Rows – This container can’t hold any cards, instead it’s used to contain other containers.
-You can nest containers to create the layout you desire, but you will need to make sure to have a container that can hold cards as a container within this one.
-Choosing this container will permit to display containers inside this one in a series or horizontal rows.
+Add a Container that displays Rows – This container can’t hold any cards, instead, it’s used to contain other containers.
+The containers inside this container will be displayed in a series of horizontal rows.